Beloth/Ostston/Ideas/Enchanting.md

 ##Enchanting

 ###Training

 ####Untrained
 Requirements: Spellcasting ability
 Result: Can imbue cantrips items but at half power (ie spell duration halved, damage halved, either +1 to damage or attack, etc), no skill modifier

 ####Initate
 Requirements: Spellcasting ability, 1 weeking of training from Adept or Master of wanted speciality
-Result: Choose speciality (Imbuement or Inscription) Can imbue/inscribe upto uncommon items, gains skill modifier (Skill (Int))
+Result: Choose speciality (Imbuement or Inscription) Can imbue/inscribe upto uncommon items, gains skill modifier (Skill (Int)).

 ####Adept
-Requirements: Initiate enchanter, enchanted at least 16 weeks of items OR 4 weeks training from a Master of speciality AND enchanted at least 4 weeks of Initate level items
+Requirements: Initiate enchanter, enchanted at least 16 weeks of items OR 4 weeks training from a Master of your speciality AND enchanted at least 4 weeks of Initate level items
 Result: Can imbue/inscribe spells upto rare items, now uses full proficiency modifier (Skill (Int) + proficiency)

 ####Master
-Requirements: Adept enchanter, enchanted at least 64 weeks of items OR 16 weeks training from a Master of speciality who has made a Legendary Item AND at least 16 weeks of Adept level items
+Requirements: Adept enchanter, enchanted at least 64 weeks of items OR 16 weeks training from a Master of your speciality who has made a Legendary Item AND at least 16 weeks of Adept level items
 Result: Can imbue/inscribe spells up to very rare items full proficiency modifier (Skill (Int) + proficiency)
+Bonus:
+* Imbuement can now use full spell level rather than halved on Rare or lower items
+* Inscription can now at +2 to Success roll for Rare or lower items

 ###Imbuement